 III.
-Relationships with iwi, hapū, and other Māori organisations Independent Māori Statutory Board
+Relationships with iwi, hapū, and other Māori organisations

+Independent Māori Statutory Board

-41. In the first instance, Council expects that CCOs will maintain and build relationships at This is a statutory document which provides a platform for the Board's advocacy to Council, and directly informs IMSB's input into processes such as Council's review of draft Statements of Intent.
-Its five values of whanaungatanga, rangatiratanga, manaakitanga, wairuatanga and part of the Council group, can help deliver Māori outcomes in alignment with the Schedule of Issues of Significance.
+41. In the first instance, Council expects that CCOs will maintain and build relationships at governance and management level with the Independent Māori Statutory Board (the Board).
+In particular, CCOs should be aware of the Schedule of Issues of Significance prepared by the IMSB.
+This is a statutory document which provides a platform for the Board's advocacy to Council, and directly informs IMSB's input into processes such as Council's review of draft Statements of Intent.
+Its five values of whanaungatanga, rangatiratanga, manaakitanga, wairuatanga and kaitiakitanga frame the issues themselves, and it is important for CCOs to consider how they, as part of the Council group, can help deliver Māori outcomes in alignment with the Schedule of Issues of Significance.